ELITE-E/rdbms_finance_monorepo/README.md

 passlib[bcrypt]
 pyjwt
 ```
--**NB:This is a project built to demonstrate RDBMS for assignment/challenge purposes only** thus may not work correctly but It works on my machine ,IDK about yours.***hehehe!***
+---

+## ⚠️ Important Note

+This project was built for educational purposes to demonstrate RDBMS implementation concepts.
+It is primarily intended for academic evaluation and may have limitations in production environments.
+If you encounter any issues during setup, please refer to the installation instructions above or open an issue in the repository.